Guess 2/3 of the average: Experimental results

 This game is a common demonstration in game theory classes.
 It reveals the significant heterogeneity of behaviour.
-It is unlikely that many people will play according to the Nash Equilibrium.
-This is because the game has no strictly dominant strategy, so it requires players to consider what others will do.
-For Nash Equilibrium to be played, players would need to assume both that everyone else is rational and that there is common knowledge of rationality.
-However, this is a strong assumption.
+It is unlikely that many people will play rationally according to the Nash equilibrium, because the game has no strictly dominant strategy, so it requires players to consider what others will do.
+For Nash equilibrium to be played, players would need to assume both that everyone else is rational and that there is common knowledge of rationality.

 Experiments demonstrate that many people make mistakes and do not assume common knowledge of rationality.
 It has been demonstrated that even economics graduate students do not guess 0.
-When performed among ordinary people it is usually found that the winner's guess is much higher than 0: the winning value was found to be 21.6 in a large online competition organized by the Danish newspaper Politiken.
+When performed among ordinary people it is usually found that the winner's guess is much higher than 0: the average value was found to be 33 in a large online competition organized by the Danish newspaper Politiken.
 19,196 people participated and the prize was 5000 Danish kroner.

-Grosskopf and Nagel’s investigation also revealed that most players do not choose 0 the first time they play this game.
-Instead, they realise that 0 is the Nash Equilibrium after some repetitions.
+Grosskopf and Nagel's investigation also revealed that most players do not choose 0 the first time they play this game.
+Instead, they realise that 0 is the Nash equilibrium after certain amounts of repetitions.
 A study by Nagel reported an average initial choice of around 36.
 This corresponds to approximately two levels of k-level reasoning.

 Kocher and Sutter compared the behaviours between individual and groups in playing this type of game.
 They observed that while both subjects applied roughly the same level of reasoning, groups learned faster.
-This demonstrated that repetition enabled a group of individuals to observe others’ behaviour in previous games and correspondingly choose a number that increases their chances of winning the game.
+This demonstrated that repetition enabled a group of individuals to observe others' behaviour in previous games and correspondingly choose a number that increases their chances of winning the game.

-Sbriglia’s investigation also revealed that non-winners often try to imitate winners’ understanding of the game’s structure.
-Accordingly, other players adopt strategies which are best responses to the imitators’ behaviour instead of to the average level of rationality.
-This accelerates the attainment of the game’s Nash equilibrium.
+Sbriglia's investigation also revealed that non-winners often try to imitate winners' understanding of the game's structure.
+Accordingly, other players adopt strategies which are best responses to the imitators' behaviour instead of to the average level of rationality.
+This accelerates the attainment of the game's Nash equilibrium.